exadel-inc/etoolbox-authoring-kit/docs/md/component-structure.md

 )
 public class ComplexComponentHolder {/* ... */}
 ```

-Pay attention to the `path` property.
+Pay attention to the path property.
 This can be set in two ways.
-First is the "relative" path that will be resolved starting from the point specified by the plugin's `componentsPathBase` configuration setting.
-This is the common way.
+First is the "relative" path that will be resolved from the point specified by the plugin's componentsPathBase setting.
+This is a common way.
 Otherwise, you can store an "absolute" path that will be resolved from the root of the package.
-The absolute path sn start with `jcr_root` folder or any folder that goes immediately under jcr_root.
-Usually it would be something like `/apps/vendor/components/myComponent`.
+The absolute path starts with jcr_root folder or any folder that goes immediately under jcr_root.
+Usually, it would be something like /apps/vendor/components/myComponent.

 ### @Dialog